PeppeL-G/course-material/src/lectures/uml-use-case-diagrams/README.md

 * Etc.
 :::

 These different type of users are called *actors*, and when specifying a use-case, you should also clearly indicate which actors that will do the use-case.
-This is very important, because if you by accident end up having a use-case no actor wants to do, then you add functionality to the system no user will ever use, which is a embarrassing 😅
+This is very important, because if you by accident end up having a use-case no actor wants to do, then you add functionality to the system no user will ever use.

 ::: danger Naming actors
 Don't name an actor *User*.
 The name of the actor should reflect what type of user it is, so try to come up with a more specific name.
 If the system is going to be used by an organization, they typically have already come up with suitable names for actors, such as *Boss*, *Developer*, *Scheduler*, *UX Expert*, etc.